 The United States, under the Obama Administration, committed to joining the Extractive Industries Transparency Initiative (EITI).

-The Board of the EITI approved the United States’ application to join the EITI and the United States was admitted as a Candidate country.
+In March, The Board of the EITI approved the United States’ application to join the EITI and the United States was admitted as a Candidate country.

 The US issued its first EITI country report, but without certain information – in particular, Exxon and Chevron refused to provide their tax payments to the United States Government.
 The EITI was clear that the US could not be found to be in compliance with the EITI standard without this tax information.
 Despite being on the board of the EITI and having committed to supporting EITI implementation, both companies continued to refuse to provide this information in the following years.